lgemc/I/compute/infra/kubes/README.md

 by default echo adds a break line (`\n`), `-n` argument prevents it.

 For more information common related issues see [this link](https://stackoverflow.com/questions/49155199/debugging-an-unnecessary-newline-character-in-a-kubernetes-secret).

+# About dangers of have database and server in same pod

+When pod is starting, race conditions can be broke pod behavior, if back start before database server it will fail when it try to connect to server

+# About log volume

+Pods starts and ends, its data is ephemereal, you should centralize that in a shared file storage to prevent deletions